 In addition to credit and deposit products for commercial customers, Corporate & Institutional Banking offers other services, including treasury management, capital markets and advisory products and services, and commercial mortgage banking activities, for customers of all business segments.
 On a consolidated basis, the revenue from these other services is included in net interest income and noninterest income, as appropriate.
-From a business perspective, the majority of the revenue and expense related to these services is reflected in the Corporate & Institutional Banking segment results, and the remainder is reflected in the results of other businesses where the customer relationship exists.
+From a business perspective, the majority of the revenue and expense related to these services is reflected in the Corporate & Institutional Banking segment results, and the remainder is reflected in the results of other businesses where the customer relationships exist.
 The Other Information section in Table 13 includes the consolidated revenue to PNC for treasury management and commercial mortgage banking services.
 A discussion of the consolidated revenue from these services follows.

 The Treasury Management business provides corporations with cash and investment management services, receivables and disbursement management services, funds transfer services, international payment services and access to online/mobile information management and reporting services.
 Treasury management revenue is reported in noninterest income and net interest income.
 Noninterest income includes treasury management product revenue less earnings credits provided to customers on compensating deposit balances used to pay for products and services.
-Net interest income primarily includes revenue from all treasury management customer deposit balances.
-Compared with 2021, treasury management revenue increased due to wider interest rate spreads on the value of deposits and higher noninterest income, reflecting the impact of customer growth and the full-year benefit of BBVA.
+Net interest income includes funding credit from all treasury management customer deposit balances.
+Compared with 2022, treasury management revenue increased due to wider interest rate spreads on the value of deposits and higher product revenue.

 Commercial mortgage banking activities include revenue derived from commercial mortgage servicing (both net interest income and noninterest income), revenue derived from commercial mortgage loans held for sale and hedges related to those activities.
-Total revenue from commercial mortgage banking activities decreased in the comparison primarily due to lower commercial mortgage servicing income and commercial mortgage loans held for sale, partially offset by a higher benefit from commercial mortgage servicing rights valuation, net of economic hedge.
+Total revenue from commercial mortgage banking activities decreased in the comparison primarily due to lower commercial mortgage servicing income.

 Capital markets and advisory includes services and activities primarily related to merger and acquisition advisory, equity capital markets advisory, asset-backed financing, loan syndication, securities underwriting and customer-related trading.
-The decrease in capital markets and advisory fees in the comparison was mostly driven by lower advisory and underwriting fees, partially offset by higher fees on customer-related derivative activities.
+The decrease in capital markets and advisory fees in the comparison was mostly driven by lower merger and acquisition advisory fees and a decline in syndication fees, partially offset by higher customer-related trading revenue for derivatives, foreign exchange and fixed income.